ct-js/docs.ctjs.rocks/docs/ct.inputs.md

 **Returns:** `void`

-## Creating new actions without adding it to ct.actions
+## Creating new actions without adding them to ct.actions

 ### new CtAction(name)
 Creates a new ct action.